zainkhan1994/zainkhan1994/README.md

 ---

-# ABOUT
+## ABOUT

-I build systems that help people organize information, automate work, and scale ideas.
+I build simple systems that help people organize information, automate work, and turn ideas into action.

-My focus is on:
+I focus on:

 - AI workflows
 - Knowledge systems